google/applied-machine-learning-intensive/v2/07_capstone/03_project_ideation/project_ideation.md

 Everyone should have the problem statement written down on a post-it note in front of them (one for each student, as this portion is also individual).

 *Then, set the timer for another five minutes and ask them to come up with ways to frame solutions to that problem.
-It’s important to stay focused on the problem that they wrote down and not get disctracted by other ideas.
+It’s important to stay focused on the problem that they wrote down and not get distracted by other ideas.
 They will use these ideas to create a pitch.
 The best ideas will be selected, and we will only form groups at the very end.

 The next step we'll take is pitching your idea.
 -->